 Flight gets often canceled in the mountains due to the weather condition.
 Therefore, today is an extra contingency day.
 Overnight in Kathmandu.

 - Accommodation in listed or similar hotels in Kathmandu and Nepalgunj and local village lodges/tea house during the trek.

-- Only breakfast during the stay in Kathmandu and Nepalgunj with one welcome/farewell dinner.
-All meals during the trek.
+- Only breakfast during the stay in Kathmandu and Nepalgunj while all meals are included during the trek.

 - Domestic flight Kathmandu-Nepalgunj-Jhupal-Nepalgunj-Kathmandu.

 - Experienced English speaking local trekking guide along with porter(one porter for every two member) during the trek.

 - All necessary paper work and permit (PSNPF/RAP)